Drug And Alcohol Addiction In Boston, Massachusetts

 Connections between drug abuse and prostitution are common in Boston, with many prostitutes feeding their substance abuse disorder with their work.
 Victims of sex trafficking often turn to drugs like cocaine and heroin to cope with the grim realities of forced prostitution.
 News stories relay content on shocking methods to impart women into a life of prostitution; some even include luring them from methadone clinics and later forcing them to engage in sexual acts.
 The supply of drugs the women, and sometimes children, get from pimps to cope with forced prostitution is enough to keep them trapped, creating a vicious cycle of exploitation.

-Battling substance abuse is difficult for many to bear.
+Seeking treatment for an addiction may seem daunting.
 There are many factors contributing to drug and alcohol abuse disorders, which often need medical assistance.
 Co-occurring disorders like depression and anxiety can create distress and cause people to self-medicate in unhealthy ways.
 Individuals with co-occurring disorders often need medication to get them into a place of wellbeing.

 Individuals who have lived many years abusing substances or individuals who have a deep dependency on a substance can benefit from rehabilitation.
 Detox with a compassionate medical professional helps reduce extremely painful and uncomfortable withdrawal symptoms with supervision.
-Living a future of hope, safety and change is the best decision you’ll ever make.
-Contact a treatment provider today.
+For more information, contact a treatment provider today.